 When you're building formulas in Excel, it's common to reference cells that are on different worksheets, or even in different workbooks.

-Referencing cells on other sheets is very simlar to referencing cells on the same sheet.
-Start with an equal sign, then move to the sheet you want to reference.
+Referencing cells on other sheets is very similar to referencing cells on the same sheet.
+Start with an equal sign, and then move to the sheet you want to reference.

-Sheet names always appear with an exclamation mark at the end, before the cell refeference.
-To complete the formula, there's no need to go back to the original sheet - just press enter.
+Sheet names always appear with an exclamation point at the end, before the cell reference.
+To complete the formula, there's no need to go back to the original sheet.
+Just press Enter.

-For week two, let's bring in the references a different way, with Paste special.
+For Week2, let's bring in the reference in a different way with Paste Special.

-After I copy the scores to the clipboard, I can navigate back to the summary sheet and use Paste Special > Paste Link.
-Now we have a full set of formulas that reference test scores in Week2.
+After I copy the scores for Week2 to the clipboard, I navigate back to the Summary sheet and use Paste Special > Paste Link.
+Now we have a full set of formulas that reference the test scores in Week2.

-I get an error with week 5 because the name actually has a space in it, and Excel can't find the sheet.
-Even when I add the name with the space I get an error.
-The second error is due to the space.
+I get an error with Week 5 because the name actually contains a space, and Excel can't find that sheet.
+Even if I add the name with the space, I still get an error; but the second error is actually because of the space.

-If a sheet name contains a space, you need to enclose the name in single quotes for the reference to be valid.
+When a sheet name contains a space, you'll need to enclose the name in single quotes in order for the reference to be valid.
 Once I add the single quotes, I can enter the formula.